Developer-Ahmed-Ayman-khedr/Embedded_Code/C-Final/README.md

 # Embedded
 Hello:
-Embedded Systems Course at AMIT
+Embedded Systems Course at AMIT.
 This is the C Final project:
 1. Add student data.
 2. Get used size in the Database.